Tutorial: Azure AD SSO integration with Oracle Cloud Infrastructure Console

 Oracle Cloud Infrastructure Console supports just-in-time provisioning, which is by default.
 There is no action item for you in this section.
 A new user does not get created during an attempt to access and also no need to create the user.

-When you select the Oracle Cloud Infrastructure Console tile in the Access Panel, you will be redirected to the Oracle Cloud Infrastructure Console sign in page.
+When you select the Oracle Cloud Infrastructure Console tile in the My Apps, you will be redirected to the Oracle Cloud Infrastructure Console sign-in page.
 Select the IDENTITY PROVIDER from the drop-down menu and click Continue as shown below to sign in.
-For more information about the Access Panel, see Introduction to the Access Panel.
+For more information about the My Apps, see Introduction to the My Apps.